psethu/Medikeeper/README.md

 ## Summary
 This repository contains 2 directories for the Client app and web API of the Medikeeper project.
-The Client makes an HTTP request to the API, receives JSON formatted data as the HTTP response, and then displays the result.

 API:
 ASP.NET Core 3.1